 Now that’s a gaming laptop.

 There are many more models that might be better for you if you have very specific needs and a precise limit on your budget.
-In that case, don’t shy away from leaving a comment with what exactly are your needs/limitations and I’ll get back to you with an exact laptop model.
+In that case, don’t shy away from leaving a comment.
+Also check out guides to League of Legends and Sims 4 laptops.